 Despite the tumor-shrinking medical miracle that has bought her a few years, Hazel has never been anything but terminal, her final chapter inscribed upon diagnosis.
 But when a gorgeous plot twist named Augustus Waters suddenly appears at Cancer Kid Support Group, Hazel’s story is about to be completely rewritten.

 Let’s all just admit it.
-John Green is just freaking amazing.
+John Green is freaking amazing.
 There is no question on this.
 It’s fact.
-There are few people who can take a novel(about kids with cancer for crying out loud!) and make you both laugh and cry in the same page, heck sometimes the same paragraph.
+There are few people who can take a novel(about kids with cancer for crying out loud!) and make you both laugh and cry on the same page, heck sometimes the same paragraph.
 Mr. Green has crafted a real masterpiece here.
-I first fell in love with his writing upon reading An Abundance of Katherines and have been looking forward to reading this book for a long time.
+I first fell in love with his writing when I read An Abundance of Katherines and have been looking forward to reading this book for a long time.
 As you can tell by my 5 star rating, I was not disappointed.